kgb1001001/cloudadoptionpatterns/Scalable-Store/Key-Value-Store.md

 **Store your data in a scalable Key-Value Store.
 The principal advantage of a key value store over other types of Distributed Store is its simplicity.
-Most Key-Value Stores act, in principle, like a hash map.
+Most Key-Value Stores act, in principle, like a hash map.**

 For example, Redis has simple GET and SET commands to store and retrieve string values.
-What’s more, for simple key lookup operations, Redis offers O(1) performance.**
+What’s more, for simple key lookup operations, Redis offers O(1) performance.

-If, on the other hand, you used a more complex store type such as a Document store for storing cache entries, then you would find that the performance of such solutions is often not as good.
+If, on the other hand, you used a more complex store type such as a [Document Store](Document-Store.md) for storing cache entries, then you would find that the performance of such solutions is often not as good.
 That is because other distributed store types optimize for more complex cases such as searching by the contents of the documents stored.